EricaXia/academic-kickstart/content/authors/admin/_index.md

 Creatively, resourcefully, and analytically, I strive to discover and create practical solutions for today's data-driven world.
 Extracting insights and telling stories with data is my passion.
 With a flexible, learning-focused mindset, I enjoy mastering new skills and tools in the ever-changing landscape of technology.

 My research interests include machine learning, natural language processing, social media analytics, and more.
-My previous projects are documented on this website.

 When I'm not engaged in projects or classes, you might find me playing classical guitar or volunteering at my local animal shelter.